 When it comes to grilling, we prefer charcoal, but a gas grill works too.
 If you want to save on time, we recommend boiling fresh corn.
 After a boil, you can even throw them in the oven and put the oven on broil to get that char flavor.
 As a last resort, you can use canned corn.
 It will not taste smoky, but it should still be pretty darn good.
 So in order of our preference, it would be:

 - Boil and broil

-(If we get a craving for this recipe in the winter then we will use canned corn.
-We’re not too good for canned corn.)
+(If we crave this recipe in the winter, then we will use canned corn.
+But, unfortunately, we’re not too good for canned corn.)

-For best texture and taste we recommend that you cook the corn for no more than 20 minutes.
+For best texture and taste, we recommend that you cook the corn for no more than 20 minutes.
 You don’t want overcooked corn.
-On the grill, we like to place the corn – still wrapped in the husk – opposite the fire.
+We like to place the corn on the grill – still wrapped in the husk – opposite the fire.
 This allows the corn to steam first.
 Then we unwrap the corn from the husk and place them directly on the fireside to get that char.
-Be careful when handling the corn at this stage as they will be very hot.
+Be careful when handling the corn at this stage, as they will be boiling.
 Use grilling gloves (welders gloves used only for grilling are the best) or oven mitts to handle.

 Use a sharp knife to cut the corn off of the cob.

 Where to Find Chorizo…

 So now that we’ve got the corn out of the way let’s talk about that chorizo.
 We found cheap chorizo at Walmart that, to our surprise, we prefer to the stuff we usually get at the specialty store.
 It was only a couple of bucks which made it cheaper per pound as well.
 And better still, we don’t have to make a special trip to get it.
 You should be able to find it at your local chain grocery store.